 Wash your vinyl and ceramic tile floors with a mixture of hot water and white vinegar (1 cup per gallon of water).
 No need to rinse and you will never have that nasty film that plain water leaves behind.
 And Wow!
 Your floor will shine like a new penny.

 To remove marks left by wet glasses on wood furniture, mix equal parts vinegar and olive oil and apply it with a soft cloth while moving with the wood grain.
 Use another clean, soft cloth to shine it up.
 In the future, make sure coasters are handy to prevent future water rings!
-To get white water rings off leather furniture, dab them with a sponge soaked in full-strength white vinegar.
+Dab them with a sponge soaked in full-strength white vinegar to get white water rings off leather furniture.

 Clean your steam iron from the inside out.
-Fill the steam reservoir with white vinegar and heat to the hottest setting (after you’ve consulted the Owner Manual to make sure you iron is okay with this).
+Fill the steam reservoir with white vinegar and heat to the hottest setting (after you’ve consulted the Owner Manual to ensure your iron is okay with this).
 It’s going to steam vinegar so get prepared for a strong smell.
 You will see all kinds of hard water deposits come out of the steam holes.
-Empty remaining vinegar, fill with water and allow to steam well to remove all traces of vinegar.
+Empty remaining vinegar, fill with water, and allow to steam well to remove all traces of vinegar.
 Repeat as necessary.

 If you use a Waterpik water flosser, you may have noticed it can get skanky over time.
 No worries!
 Every couple of weeks, fill the reservoir with white vinegar.
 Allow it to sit for a few minutes, then turn it on pointing the pick end into the sink (not your mouth!), and let it run until the reservoir is empty.
 Follow with several rounds of water to clean and clear the machine.

 Everyday Cheapskate participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn from qualifying purchases, at no cost to you.

 How can I remove contact paper from glass or wood furniture?